 “If we have no peace, it is because we have forgotten that we belong to each other.” – Mother Teresa.
-We are welcoming 2020 with a gorgeous set of Peace Pillows.
+We are welcoming a new year with a gorgeous set of Peace Pillows.
 Our custom embroidery designs highlight the amazing stitch precision of the new Janome Memory Craft 550E embroidery-only machine, and they are offered below as free downloads thanks to our sponsorship from Janome America.

 It’s our wish for this year and every year: Peace.
 Inner calm within yourself, love and caring among your family and friends, understanding around the world.
 We invite you to celebrate peace.
 Will pillows change the course of nations?
 Probably not, but seeing them every day in your home can remind you to keep peace in your heart and on your mind.

 Create one square pillow that features an embroidered peace symbol and a coordinating rectangular pillow with the word PEACE embroidered in a gorgeous floral flourish.
 Embroidery download details are included below.
 The custom designs are offered in six main embroidery formats and will work for a 230mm square hoop, a 300mm hoop and, of course, the new Janome 360mm hoop, which is what we used on the Janome Memory Craft 550E.

 The new MC550E is a stand-alone, embroidery-only machine that is very, very good at its one main focus: beautiful embroidery.
 You get famous Janome stitch precision, the largest embroidery area Janome has ever included on an embroidery-only machine (7.9” x 14”), four embroidery hoops and an extension table, plus 180 built-in designs and easy options to bring in even more.